xfst14/four_player_chess/README.md

 - **Piece movement**: Standard chess rules, adapted to the larger board and four directions.
   - Pawns move/capture forward relative to their facing direction (toward the center/opposite side) and can double-step from their starting rank.
 - **Check / Checkmate / Stalemate**: A player is eliminated on checkmate or stalemate (or when they have no kings left).
 Checks are detected against *any* of a player’s kings.
-- **Team Mode**: Split in two teams - ALPHA and OMEGA.
-Choose your teammates, fight each other until your team wins!
-- **Points Increment Mode**: Gains more points by capturing opponent pieces, checking and checkmating kings.
-Outscore your opponents and win the game!
 - **Elimination**:
   - Capture of any king → immediate team wipe.
   - Checkmate / stalemate / no kings / flag fall → team wipe.